You are free to choose, but you are not free of the consequences of those choices.

 Learn to make your own decisions.
 But more importantly, learn to take responsibility for the consequences of choices you’ve made in the past and present.

-You will make mistakes, because errors and failure are inevitable if you live life and explore your own path, even for the smartest and most capable of people.
+You will make mistakes, because errors and failure are inevitable if you live life and explore your path, even for the smartest and most capable of people.

-But that’s okay, since you will learn and grow the most from your mistakes if, and only if, you decide to take ownership of your choices.
+But that’s okay since you will learn and grow the most from your mistakes if, and only if, you decide to take ownership of your choices.

 Unironically, the choice is yours, but so are the consequences.